Nassor Hamoud: Club career

 In his native Tanzania Hamoud played for Kagera Sugar of the Tanzanian Premier League.
 From 2018 to 2020 he played for Tersana SC of the Egyptian Second Division.
 In February 2020 he made the jump to Europe and signed for OFK Žarkovo of the Serbian First League for the 2019–20 season on a two-year contract.
 In total, he made two league appearances for the club with his debut coming on 30 May 2020 against FK Zlatibor Čajetina.
 He then switched to FK Šumadija Aranđelovac before being loaned out to MFK Vyškov in 2021.

 International career

 Hamoud was named to Tanzania's squad for the 2021 Africa U-20 Cup of Nations and appeared in all three of the team's matches.
 In March 2021 Hamoud was named as one of the few foreign-based players on Kim Poulsen's provisional roster for two senior friendlies against Kenya.
-In May the same year, he was again added to the provisional squad for a friendly against Malawi but he did not make the final roster.
+In May the same year, he was again included in the provisional squad for a friendly against Malawi but did not make the final roster.